Travel.State.Gov > International Travel > Learn About Your Destination > Uganda International Travel Information

-U.S. citizens of Somali origin/born in Somalia will be turned around at the entry point if they arrive without the electronic visa.
+U.S. citizens of Somali origin/born in Somalia will be turned around by Ugandan immigration authorities at the entry point if they arrive without the approved electronic visa.
+All travelers to Uganda must have a valid yellow fever immunization card.

-For the most up-to-date visa information including fees, contact the Embassy of Uganda at 5911 16th Street NW, Washington, DC 20011; telephone (202) 726-7100 or visit their website.
-Travelers may also contact the Permanent Mission of Uganda to the United Nations in New York.
+For the most up-to-date visa information, including fees, contact the Embassy of the Republic of Uganda at 5911 16th Street NW, Washington, DC 20011; telephone (202) 726-7100 or visit their website.
+Travelers may also contact the Permanent Mission of the Republic of Uganda to the United Nations in New York.
 Overseas, inquiries can be made at the nearest Ugandan embassy or consulate.

-Ugandan immigration imposes a fine of up to $100 per day for visa overstays and may detain individuals who overstay their visas until the fine is paid.
+Ugandan immigration imposes a fine of approximately $30 per day for visa overstays and may detain individuals who overstay their visas until the fine is paid.
+Employment permits are required.
+Working without a valid permit in Uganda may result in fines and/or detention.
 Be aware that the Ugandan immigration officer at the port of entry determines the length of authorized stay, which is generally from two weeks to three months for tourists.
 Immigration policies are not always consistently applied and may change without notice.
-Extensions of duration of stay may be requested at Ugandan immigration headquarters Jinja Road in Kampala.
+Extensions of duration of stay may be requested at Ugandan immigration headquarters, Jinja Road, in Kampala.
 For more information on immigration issues, please see the Directorate of Citizen and Immigration Control website or call + 256 414 595 945.
 Avoid any offers by private individuals claiming that they can assist with visa issues.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Uganda.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to Uganda or foreign residents living in Uganda.

-The South Sudan-Uganda border is porous, and there are frequent reports of criminal trade and movement of people across the border.
+Northern and Eastern Uganda: The South Sudan-Uganda border is porous, and there are frequent reports of criminal trade and movement of people across the border.
 Due to the influx of refugees from South Sudan into Uganda, there is a strain on the region’s health, education, and security resources.
+Sporadic clashes may occur along the shared border, which may be poorly demarcated; a section is under dispute in the Moyo area of northwestern Uganda, abutting the KajoKeji area of South Sudan.

-Crime has increased in areas of Karamoja and Lira in north central Uganda in the last year.
+Crime has increased in areas of Karamoja in northeastern Uganda in recent years.
 The Uganda People’s Defense Force actively engages criminals in the Karamoja Region, and armed confrontation between police and criminal elements can occur.
 Emergency medical care and auto repair services are lacking in remote areas of the Karamoja Region.

-U.S. citizens traveling in southwestern Uganda along Uganda’s western border with the Democratic Republic of Congo (DRC) should be aware that armed militia groups are active in eastern DRC.
+Southwestern Uganda/Western Uganda: U.S. citizens traveling in southwestern Uganda along Uganda’s western border with the DRC should be aware that armed groups, including those aligned with terrorist organizations, are active in eastern DRC.
 Travelers should review the country information page and Travel Advisory for the DRC.
-Refugee flows across the border can number in the thousands and there is a risk of incursions by armed combatants.
+Refugee flows across the border can number in the thousands, and there is a risk of incursions by armed combatants and criminals.

-Demonstrations in Kampala and other cities periodically occur in response to local political developments.
-Police routinely use tear gas – and sometimes live ammunition, resulting in deaths – to disperse protests in urban areas.
+Demonstrations: Demonstrations in Kampala and other cities periodically occur in response to local political developments, are more likely to occur during election periods, and often escalate to violence.
+General elections are slated for January, 2021; clashes at large gatherings and outbreaks of violence have recurred around past general elections in Uganda.
+Police routinely use tear gas – and sometimes live ammunition resulting in deaths – to disperse protests in urban areas.
 U.S. citizens are urged to monitor media coverage of local events and be aware of their surroundings at all times.
-Avoid demonstrations as even peaceful gatherings can turn violent without notice.
+Avoid demonstrations, as even peaceful gatherings can turn violent without notice.

 Crime: Pick pocketing, purse snatching, and thefts from hotel rooms, parked vehicles, and vehicles stalled in traffic jams are common.
 Armed robberies of pedestrians and car jackings also occur, sometimes during daylight hours and in public places.
-Victims are generally injured only if they resist.
+Victims usually remain unharmed if they do not resist.
+Assaults and property snatching by boda boda (motorcycle operators and passengers) are routinely reported.

 Food and drinks should never be left unattended in public.
 Women have reported being drugged and taken to another location and sexually assaulted.
 Similar tactics are used to rob individuals on public transportation.
 Remain with a group of friends in public, as single individuals are more likely to be targeted.